Economics Syllabus for IAS General Studies

 “Economics is the art to meet unlimited needs with scarce resources.” – Laurence J. Peter

-Find here all the preparation strategies needed to cover the Economics syllabus for UPSC Prelims and as options for Mains exam.
+Find here all the preparation strategies needed to cover the Economics syllabus for UPSC Prelims and as optionals for Mains exam.
 How to study Economics for UPSC exam?

 If you are preparing to take the UPSC civil services exam you will know that economics is an unavoidable part of the UPSC syllabus – both the IAS prelims and the mains.
 It is also offered as an optional subject in the UPSC mains papers.
 This article talks about the economics syllabus for UPSC Prelims, mains and the economics optional, along with a few tips on how to tackle the topics under this section.

-Let is first talk about the UPSC prelims.
+Let us first talk about the prelims Economics UPSC syllabus.

 Indian Economy syllabus for UPSC prelims/UPSC Economics syllabus for prelims/syllabus of Economics for UPSC prelims:

 Economic and Social Development: sustainable development, poverty, inclusion, demographics, social sector initiatives, etc.